-Conceal, not reveal: Discreet ways to display your television
+Conceal, not reveal: Discreet ways to display your TV

 When it comes to concealing what for many is a household staple — a television — I prefer to go beyond the gizmos an gadgets and look to the basics: old fashioned good design.